 Other tax increases mentioned by the Trump administration that would act as pay-fors are ending the carried interest break used by private equity fund managers and ending tax breaks for sports team owners.
 See Doug Sword, Trump Has Pay-Fors Too: Carried Interest, Sports Teams, 186 TAX NOTES FEDERAL 2092 (Mar.
 17, 2025).
+Various possible tax increases are discussed further in Item 2.c(16) below.

-- (9) Reconciliation Legislative Process.
+- (10) Reconciliation Legislative Process.
 The Senate can pass tax legislation with a mere majority (as opposed to 60 votes required for most legislation to overcome the filibuster) under the reconciliation legislative process enacted in the Congressional Budget Act of 1974.
 That Act was used for the first half of its existence to reduce deficits; starting in 2021, it has been used to grow deficits more than half the times it has been used.
 See Budget Reconciliation Should Be Used to Reduce the Debt, Not Add to It, 2024 TAX NOTES TODAY FEDERAL 223-17 (Nov.
 19, 2024) (statement from Maya MacGuineas, president of the Committee for a Responsible Federal Budget). - (a) Budget Resolution; Budget Impact Number; Senate "Vote-a Rama".
 The process begins in the House with the passage of a budget resolution that specifies a budget window (at least five, but typically ten years), the maximum amount the bill could add to deficits, and general budget instructions for each committee.
 The budget resolution must then be passed by the Senate.